Bad breath Treatment

 Oftentimes, bad breath can be eliminated or even prevented by following some simple steps.
 If you (or a loved one), suffer from the side effects of bad breath, try these options first:

 Keep your toothbrush clean and replace it on a regular basis.
-If you have had your toothbrush for longer than three months, or if you have recently recovered from an illness, it is time to toss your toothbrush and purchase a new one.
+Your toothbrush should be replaced every three months.
+If you recently overcame an ilness, that may be another reason to purchase a new one.
 Afterall, who wants to brush their teeth with a toothbrush that has been harboring bacteria?